jinjinhe2001/jinjinhe2001.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a fourth-year undergraduate student at Huazhong University of Science and Technology, and I'm currently spending my final year at UCSB as an exchange student in the Graduate Academic Preparation Program.
+I am currently a Master student at Dartmouth College, majoring in Computer Science with concentration in Digital Arts, advised by Professor Bo Zhu in Visual Computing Lab.

+Before coming to Dartmouth, I received my Bachelor from Huazhong University of Science and Technology.
+And I spent a wonderful year at University of California, Santa Barbara for exchange study.

 Projects
 ======